vzhang90/Kickstarter_Analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Theater_Outcomes_vs_Launch.png)

-1. A pivot table created in the worksheet titled "Theater Outcoes by Launch Date" from "Sheet1"
+1. A pivot table created in the worksheet titled "Theater Outcomes by Launch Date" from "Sheet1"
     - filters on "Parent Category" and "Years"
       -  "Years" extracted from "Data Created Conversion" Column
     - "Parent Category" filtered on "theater"
 2. Campaign outcomes sorted descending order so "successful" is first
 3. Line chart created showing number of successful, failed, or canceled projects by months

-*Difficulties encountered with analyzing Louise's requested data may be challenging in the conversion of the Unix Timestampes in columns Deadline and Launched_at columns in Sheet1 to a readable format
+*Difficulties encountered with analyzing Louise's requested data may be challenging in the conversion of the Unix Timestampes in columns Deadline and Launched_at columns in Sheet1 to a readable format.
+The "Launch_At" and "Deadline" columns are represented in a Unix timstamp that much be converted into a readable format first before utilizing the Years() function.*
-    - Years() function in new column from data extracted from "Data Created Conversion" Column
-        - Unix timestamps*

 ---
 ***The Outcomes vs Goals*** line chart showing the outcomes based on pledge goals: